Arghun-dev/Using-Typescript-with-React/README.md

 **We don't always need to install typescript globally, we can install and use typescript locally as well.**

 `$. npm i typescript`

+### Setting up a simple typescript project

+go to a folder and then write

+`$. npm init`

+press enter all the question to set default answers

+then we shuld install typescript as a dev dependency, because in production we won't use it, in production we'll use compiled Javascript

+`$. npm i -D typescript`